Of Commerce, Counsel & the Coin

 The Deal, in three clauses

-Whether the complexes operate by explicit understanding or merely by converging interest, the outcome is the same arrangement.
-Its three terms can be read off the capital flows of the present decade.
+Whether the complexes operate by explicit understanding or merely by converging interest, the outcome is the same arrangement, and its three terms can be read off the capital flows of the present decade.

 How they coordinate

-The coordination does not require a conspiracy in the courtroom sense.
-It requires only common ownership and aligned incentives, and these the structure of modern asset management has been quietly delivering for decades.
+The coordination requires no conspiracy in the courtroom sense, only common ownership and aligned incentives, and these the structure of modern asset management has been delivering, year upon year, for decades.
 BlackRock, Vanguard, and State Street hold decisive institutional positions in the arms contractors (Lockheed, Raytheon, Northrop, Boeing, General Dynamics), in the investment banks (JPMorgan, Goldman, Morgan Stanley), and in the surveillance firms (Palantir, Oracle, Meta, Google, Microsoft, Nvidia).
-The same custodial structures vote the shares in each company.
-The same Aladdin platform models the risk across all three sectors.
-The fourth pillar, the media, prints the narratives required to keep the system legible to its participants and respectable to its critics.
+The same custodial structures vote the shares in each company, the same Aladdin platform models the risk across all three sectors, and the fourth pillar, the media, prints the narratives required to keep the system legible to its participants and respectable to its critics.

-The result is the version of conspiracy that does not need a meeting.
-The incentives align without any individual having to align them.
-The technology of capital allocation has become sufficiently subtle that explicit coordination is, in nearly every case, unnecessary.
-The machine runs itself.
-The people who work for it mostly believe themselves to be doing something else, and the belief is convenient on both sides.
+The result is the version of conspiracy that does not need a meeting: the incentives align without any individual having to align them, and the technology of capital allocation has become sufficiently subtle that explicit coordination is, in nearly every case, unnecessary.
+The machine runs itself, while the people who work for it mostly believe themselves to be doing something else, a belief that is convenient on both sides.

 The same three names, against everything

-A short ledger of who owns whom.
-One representative firm in each industry; the same trio holding decisive blocks of shares in every column.
-Beneficial-ownership shares from the Q3 and Q4 2025 SEC 13-F filings of BlackRock, Vanguard and State Street, cross-checked against the issuer-side figures published on Yahoo Finance and Nasdaq.
-Numbers move quarter to quarter; the pattern does not.
+A short ledger of who owns whom: one representative firm in each industry, with the same trio holding decisive blocks of shares in every column.
+Beneficial-ownership shares are taken from the Q3 and Q4 2025 SEC 13-F filings of BlackRock, Vanguard and State Street, cross-checked against the issuer-side figures published on Yahoo Finance and Nasdaq; the numbers move quarter to quarter without disturbing the pattern.

 Holder Lockheed MartinMIC · arms prime JPMorgan ChaseFIC · investment bank PalantirTIC · surveillance MicrosoftTIC · rails PfizerFIC · healthcare Exxon MobilFIC · energy